python-cmd2/cmd2/docs/features/generating_output.rst

 The :meth:`cmd2.ansi.style_aware_wcswidth` function solves both of these problems.
-Pass it a string, and regardless of which Unicode characters and ANSI escape sequences it contains, it will tell you how many characters on the screen that string will consume when printed.
+Pass it a string, and regardless of which Unicode characters and ANSI text style escape sequences it contains, it will tell you how many characters on the screen that string will consume when printed.